Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 <p>HTML content for my projects page</p>
 ```

-Now this doesn't look like much of a HTML page, and that's because I'm using (or I'm going to be using very shortly) what Sinatra refers to as a main layout file.
-What this means is I can have a 'master' HTML file if you will, that stays the same for every page and I can load my templates into that master layout.
-This is done by creating a 'layout.erb' file (also within the 'views' folder).
-If Sinatra finds a 'layout.erb' file it will automatically use it as a master layout for all your templates.
+Now this doesn't look like much of a HTML page, and that's because I'm using (or I'm going to be using very shortly) what Sinatra refers to as a main layout file and this 'layout' file will contain the rest of my HTML code and will be wrapped around my above templates.

+What this means is I can have a 'master' HTML file that stays the same for every page and I can load my templates into that master layout.
+This is done by creating a `layout.erb` file (also within the `views` folder).
+If Sinatra finds a `layout.erb` file it will automatically use it as a master layout for all your templates.

-But if I didn't create a 'layout.erb' file then I could have made my templates above look more like a proper page with full HTML…
+But if I didn't create a `layout.erb` file then I could have modified my templates above to include a full set of HTML like so…

 ```html
 <!-- home.erb -->